 They are also finished off nicely with a rounded end.
 Conveniently, they are sold in open stock as well so you can replace individual colors.

-Cons: The pencils do not have color names on them, but they are numbered.
+The pencils do not have color names on them, but they are numbered.

-If you aren’t familiar with color theory, check out my post “What is the Color Wheel – Color Theory Definition and Basics.
+If you aren’t familiar with color theory, check out my post, “What is the Color Wheel – Color Theory Definition and Basics.

 2. Feel: Just Put One in Your Hand… I Dare You!

-When you put in your hand, you will instantly notice it’s weighty feel.
+You will instantly notice it’s weighty feel.
 Boasting a 7.6mm core, no wonder!
 Also, you will love the silky smooth finish of the lacquer, such a nice feel in the hand.

-Con: You may end up being late for your dentist appointment since you couldn’t put these pencils down! 🙂
+You may end up being late for your dentist appointment since you couldn’t put these pencils down! 🙂

-3. Standing Ovation Performance
+3. Standing Ovation for Koh-I-Noor Woodless Colored Pencils

-Also, with the point being all pigment, you have a larger area of pigment to make very broad strokes if you use the pencil on its side, covering a lot of ground quickly.
+Moreover, with the point being all pigment, you have a larger area of pigment to make very broad strokes if you use the pencil on its side, covering a lot of ground quickly.

-Blendability: The softness of these pencils make blending very easy.
+The softness of these pencils make blending very easy.
 I have no complaints here.

-Cons: I have heard another artist on You-Tube say they break easily as she layers.
+I have heard another artist on You-Tube say they break easily as she layers.
 Two things: 1.
 She admitted she has a heavy hand, and 2.
 This has never happened to me while using.
-I don’t really think this is a con but in full disclosure, it has been said about them.
+I personally don’t think this is a con but in full disclosure, it has been said about them.

-Simple solution: As you are working with them, set them down on a felt pad or towel to prevent them from rolling.
+As you are working with them, set them down on a felt pad or towel to prevent them from rolling.
 You just need to take extra care of them, that’s all.
 Believe me, your extra care will be rewarded with these.

 Also, you may notice more crumbs when working with them as they are so soft, but it’s not to an annoying level.